jfrog/file-specs-java/README.md

 fileSpec.addFilesGroup(group2);
 List<String> aqls = fileSpec.toAql();
 ```
-In the above example, the returned list contains two strings with AQL queries, one for each group.
+In the above example, the returned list contains two strings with AQL queries, one for each files group.